What is a Nurse Practitioner?

 Who is part of the SDNPC team?

 The Sudbury District Nurse Practitioner Clinics is a multi-disciplinary model.
-Our interprofessional team includes Nurse Practitioners, Collaborative Physicians, Registered Nurse,, Pharmacist, Dietitian and Social Worker.
+Our interprofessional team includes Nurse Practitioners, Collaborative Physicians, a Registered Nurse, a Registered Practical Nurse, Pharmacist, Dietitian and Social Worker.
 The team works collaboratively to provide quality primary health care to our patients.